 The Risk Management Committee of the Supervisory Board meets on a quarterly basis.
-This committee consists of Guy de Selliers (Chairman) and Steve H. Hanke, and is responsible for monitoring and advising the Supervisory Board on the risk environment of AMG.
+This committee, consisting of Guy de Selliers (Chairman) and Steve H. Hanke, is responsible for monitoring and advising the Supervisory Board on the risk environment as well as the risk management process of AMG.